COQ AU VIN PIE

 - Preheat oven to 150°C. Place diced chicken in a casserole.

-- In a heavy frying pan, melt a little butter and sautè the onion and garlic, over a medium heat, until it is lightly browned.
+- In a frying pan, melt a little butter and sautè the onion and garlic, over a medium heat, until it is lightly browned.
 Transfer onion and garlic to casserole dish.

 - Melt a little more butter in the pan and add bacon.
 Cook until lightly browned.
 Transfer bacon to the casserole dish.
 Sautè mushrooms until soft (adding more butter as necessary) and add to casserole.